dogeorg/connect/src/payment_relay/relay.md

 }
 ```

+The status will be `accepted` if the _Relay_ requires one or more block
+confirmations on the blockchain, reflected in the `required` field.
+The status may be `confirmed` if the _Relay_ deems the payment low-risk.

 If the transaction is malformed, or does not pay the requested amounts to
 the requested addresses, the POST will be rejected with a **400 Bad Request**
 http response.
 This represents a _programming error_ in the wallet.
+A _bad request_ should not be retried.

 Payments may also be rejected with a `declined` status, in the case that
 the _Vendor_ or their nominated _Relay_ believes the transaction is too
 risky.
 This represents a _customer-specific_ problem.
+A declined request
+should not be retried.

 Wallets should also be prepared to handle 500 and 503 http errors,
 and other spurious errors, which indicate a temporary _Relay_ or